 Address: Užupio g.
 2.

 The center of Užupis is located around the square with the Angel statue, a high pillar with a trumpeting angel on top of it.
 Užupis is known as the city of angels and the trumpet is a symbol for the start of a free-thinking era.
 Not far from the pillar, you can find another trumpeting angel, signaling the entrance of an alley full of graffiti and street art.
 I think that this alley used to have some awesome works, but sadly it did not impress us.
 I saw a few good street artworks, but for the most part it was graffiti and odd objects attached to the wall.

-Address: I could not find the location, but when you are the Angel Square walk up and it is on the left side.
+Address: I couldn’t find the location, but when you’re at Angel Square walk uphill.
+It is on the left side.

 Historic center vilnius: think

 From Užupis it’s an easy short walk across the bridge Bernardinų Tiltas and past the beautiful Saint Anne’s church into the historic center.
 The historic center of Vilnius is a UNESCO World Heritage Site, so you may not find as many street artworks here as in other places in the city.
 But during a city trip you will end up in the historic center anyway, so it’s worth checking out a few works.
 Walk to the Odminių g. for one of the oldest wall paintings in the city (see photo below).
 With this mural, local artist Jurgis Tarabilda wanted to show that street art is not always vandalism, but it is also an art form that can inspire thought and conversation.
 Hence the text: think.
 Located in the same street: two brightly painted electrical boxes.
 I think it’s super cool when everyday boring objects are turned into art.